Naba language

-Naba is a Nilo-Saharan language spoken by approximately 900,000 people in Chad.
+Naba is a Nilo-Saharan language spoken by approximately 500,000 people in Chad.
 Those who speak this language are called Lisi, a collective name for three closely associated ethnic groups, the Bilala, the Kuka and the Medogo, that represent the three dialects in which Naba is subdivided.
-They live mainly in the Batha Prefecture, but the Kuka are also in Chari-Baguirmi.
+They live mainly in the Batha Prefecture, but the Kuka also reside in Chari-Baguirmi.
 Ethnologue estimates the lexical similarity among the three dialects to be no less than 99%.
-Arabic is often known as a second language.
+Arabic is often spoken as a second language.